Image

 Additional requirements for ITE providers in this funding cycle include:

-• Proof that their assessment includes authentic evidence generated through practice, including on-site assessment involving mentor teachers and other school staff where appropriate.
+• ITE providers need to demonstrate how assessment includes authentic evidence generated through practice, including onsite assessment involving mentor teachers and other school staff where appropriate.

-• Having clear agreements with schools, addressing how student teachers will be supported onsite by appropriately experienced mentor teachers within a whole-school approach.
+• ITE providers need to have clear agreements with schools in place that address how student teachers will be supported onsite by appropriately experienced mentor teachers within a whole-school approach

-• Confirmation that they offer opportunities for mentor teachers to engage in learning and development to improve their ability to support student teachers, working with host schools to ensure it is relevant and accessible.
+• ITE providers also need to offer opportunities for mentor teachers to engage in learning and development to improve their ability to support student teachers, working with host schools to ensure it is relevant and accessible.

-• Having clear agreements with schools on how they work together to select student teachers, where appropriate.
+• Schools and ITE providers have clear agreement in place on how they work together to select student teachers, where appropriate.

 ITE providers and schools who can demonstrate that they meet the criteria will be prioritised in the allocation of 2026 SOTP funded places.